 One of the first steps for any difficult conversation is acknowledging our own contribution to the difficulty we find ourselves in.
 Only by taking ownership of our part of a problem can we actually be accountable to do something about it.
 Being willing to acknowledge our contribution also makes it easier for others to acknowledge their share.
 The principle here is to extend a conversational invitation that doesn’t seek to blame, control or manipulate.
 The best conversations are always collaborative endeavours.

 A great example of this is the Game Console Voluntary Agreement founded by Sony, Microsoft and Nintendo in 2015.
 The competitive gaming giants came together to reduce the environmental impact of game consoles over their life-cycle and to achieve energy savings through better design.
 By putting their hands up and acknowledging that they are part of the problem, these manufacturers been able to make environmental commitments that cover the majority of the multi-billion dollar market.

 We are also seeing similar collaborations between would-be competitors to help come up with solutions to the single-use plastic problem in a several different sectors.

 Get comfy with uncomfortable

 As human beings, we often want to predict, control and have the answers.
 Our brains love certainty.
 The problem is that these preferences can lend themselves to habitual responses and relying on our existing knowledge and skills.
 As a result we may miss other options and solutions, or worse, panic.
 We have to remain self-aware, adaptive, and resilient to allow ourselves to operate well in a space that is uncertain.

-At Anthesis we recently published our first UNGC Communication on Progress.
+At Anthesis we recently published our second UNGC Communication on Progress.
 Arguably, a list of our own pledges to support #movethedate.
-Being honest, benevolent and courageous in our commitment to the ten UNGC principles – covering human rights, labor, environment and anticorruption – is essential to our continued improvement as an organization.
+Being honest, benevolent and courageous in our commitment to the 10 UNGC principles – covering human rights, labor, environment and anti-corruption – is essential to our continued improvement as an organisation.